tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/slick/docs/FAQS.md

 more sophisticated slider like spiral 3D carousel which is beyond what CSS can do.
 But more often CSS will do.

-Skins allow swappable layouts like next/prev links, split image or caption, etc. with just CSS.
+Skins allow swapable layouts like next/prev links, split image or caption, etc. with just CSS.
 However a combination of skins and options may lead to unpredictable layouts, get yourself dirty.
 Use the provided samples to see the working skins.